 The Nyrstar zinc smelter near Hobart in Tasmania is one of the biggest smelters in the world.
 It’s powered by Tasmania electricity which was 96% renewables in 2019 and has now reach 100%.

 We also refine zinc at Sun Metals in Townsville, Queensland.
-Sun Metals has its own solar farm, so the smelter uses about 22% renewable energy, which is more than the 14% renewables supplied in Queensland.
+Sun Metals has a solar farm, so the smelter uses about 22% renewable energy, which is more than the 14% renewables supplied in Queensland.
 Also, the refinery has committed to 100% renewals by 2040.

 (This is a tipping point: Queensland zinc refinery commits to 100% renewables: Renew Economy: 23 Nov 2020)